kenchuks44/Kubernetes-Observability-with-EFK-Stack/README.md

 - The first output block sends logs matching “kube.*” tags to Elasticsearch at “elasticsearch-master” on port 9200.
 It provides authentication using an “elastic” username and password with TLS enabled.
 - The second output block sends logs matching “host.*” tags to Elasticsearch in a similar manner, but prefixes them with “node” in the Logstash index.

-Observing closely, we see that logs from all applications are going in the same ES index (We have specified Index fluent-bit, it goes into a single index by default)
+Observing closely, we see that logs from all applications are going in the same ElasticSearch index

 At first glance, having only one index does not appear to be a problem.
-However, if numerous applications start using their own log formats, a collision is certain to occur sooner or later.
+However, if numerous applications start using their own log formats, a collision is likely to happen later.

-`Logs will go to ES as JSON docs, and ES maintains a mapping for each index.
-So, if you are using a single index, then if any new document comes with a field with the same name, but if the type is different than what is already saved in the index field mapping, then those log events will get dropped.`
+Logs will go to ElasticSearch as JSON docs, and ElasticSearch maintains a mapping for each index.
+So, in a situation where we are using a single index, should any new document come with a field bearing the same name, but with a type different from what is already saved in the index field mapping, then those log events will get dropped.

 However, we do not intend to input separate input-output config pairs for all applications.
 Hence, we will utilize a Lua script and a simple Lua filter for adding the index field in the log event itself and then use that field in the output plugin in the Logstash_Prefix_Key